Unsimulated sex: Production issues

 A few directors have openly discussed or written about the technical problems inherent in filming of sexual acts, particularly with actors or actresses who have never performed such acts on film.
 In an interview with BlackBook, Gaspar Noé acknowledges that it is difficult for several reasons: an actor may not be able to get or maintain an erection in the presence of even a small crew, or on camera; either of the participants may have a current partner.
 "So I've decided that the best way to show real sex is to cast two single people who used to be a couple."

-Pornographic films reedited for mainstream release
+In film

-Before the advent of home video, several hardcore pornography films were released to mainstream cinemas.
-In most cases, scenes of penetration were either cut or replaced by alternate shots.
-One exception to this was Deep Throat, which was released uncensored.
+Hardcore inserts and body doubles

-Examples of this type of hybrid release include Café Flesh (1982)—the R-rated version of this science fiction porn film was released to mainstream cinemas; Stocks and Blondes (1984), originally available as Wanda Whips Wall Street; and Droid (1988), originally released as Cabaret Sin in 1987.
+Unsimulated sex acts performed by body doubles and then inserted into scenes of simulated sex between the main actors.